 You’ll finish in the heart of the historic Davie Street village with its wonderful array of bars and restaurants.
 The perfect place to enjoy a post-walking tour cocktail!

-The Really Gay History Tour is a Forbidden Vancouver walking tour researched and designed by storyteller Glenn Tkach with support from company founder Will Woods.
-Glenn and Will would like to thank everyone who has contributed to this project, including Vancouver PRIDE, the Forbidden Vancouver storyteller team, everyone at Vancouver Mysteries, Roxanne Kalenborn, Kaschelle Thiessen, Ron Dutton, David Reid at Fairmont Hotel Vancouver, Tom Carter, Maurice Guibord, Neil Whaley, Jamie Lee Hamilton, Drew Dickinson, Crema, Lani Russwurm, Robert Wegrzyn, Heather Farquhar, Kiri Marr Photography, Gary Patterson, Tim Stevenson, and to all the people who never gave up the fight.
+The Really Gay History Tour is a Forbidden Vancouver Walking Tours presentation researched and designed by storyteller Glenn Tkach with support from company founder Will Woods.
+Glenn and Will would like to thank everyone who has contributed to this project, including Vancouver PRIDE, the Forbidden Vancouver Walking Tours storyteller team, everyone at Vancouver Mysteries, Roxanne Kalenborn, Kaschelle Thiessen, Ron Dutton, David Reid at Fairmont Hotel Vancouver, Tom Carter, Maurice Guibord, Neil Whaley, Jamie Lee Hamilton, Drew Dickinson, Crema, Lani Russwurm, Robert Wegrzyn, Heather Farquhar, Kiri Marr Photography, Gary Patterson, Tim Stevenson, and to all the people who never gave up the fight.